Monique-nel/BFB321-Group04/README.md

 Setting up the Mzanzi Market Application locally consists of the following steps:
 - Clone the repository to your local drive
-- Run the application.
-It should open on the home.html page on the live server.
+- Open the application from home.html page on the live server.
-- Click on the Sign In Button to register or sign in
+- Click on the User Icon found in the Navigation bar to register or sign in
 - Navigate through the app to reach the necessary functionality Prerequisites
 - Node 14+ and npm (if using Node)